doorlay/EPUBNews/README.md

 3. Create an API key on the SendGrid website.
 After doing so, put your API key into the credentials.env file.

 ## Testing
 To perform a local test, run `python3 src/tests.py`.
-A sample news file called test_file.txt will be created in the root directory.
+A sample news file called test_file.txt will be created in the src directory.

 ## Deployment
 1. Export your AWS credentials for the account you're deploying to: